Economy & Markets Apr 11, 2022

 Number of excluded funds out/underperforming R1000 Growth based on their partially reported returns

-The histogram shows the performance of excluded PivotalPath Tiger Cub funds, relative to the Russell 1000 Growth benchmark.
-The chart shows a mixed performance with some managers outperforming the benchmark, while others underperforming.
+Chart shows the performance of excluded PivotalPath Tiger Cub funds, relative to the Russell 1000 Growth benchmark.

 Listen to the Podcast